-6.2 Observing constraints
+8.2 Observing constraints

-The SPHERE observing constraints are:
+The SPHERE observing constraints which can be included in Observing Blocks when preparing the observations are:

 ESO will consider an OB as successfully executed if all the conditions in the constraint set are fulfilled.
 OBs executed under conditions marginally outside constraints by no more than 10% of the specified value will not be scheduled for re-execution.
-Adaptive Optics-assisted observations with SPHERE within 80% of the requested Strehl ratio will not be repeated (assuming that other constraints are suitably met).
+Unlike other Adaptive Optics-assisted instruments on Paranal, the image quality of observation conducted in service-mode will be classified according to the seeing constraint only.
+Once more experience is gained with the instrument performance under a wide range of observing conditions, this situation will change, and Strehl or contrast will be introduced as a formal observing constraint for SPHERE.